UPB-FILS-MA/upb-fils-ma.github.io/slides/lectures/resources/signals/slides.md

 </div>

 ---
----

-# Why use digital?
+# Why use digital in computing?
-in computing

 <div grid="~ cols-2">